 The recipient will have made one or more exceptional and impactful contributions in the health and medical sciences from work primarily conducted in or led from Australia (i.e. more than 50%).
 Candidates must normally reside in Australia at the time of nomination.
 Consideration will be given to individuals whose career has been interrupted, delayed or otherwise constrained through reasons including, but not limited to, illness, child bearing, child caring or other caring responsibilities.

-The Medal for Outstanding Female Researcher is the Academy’s second honorific award and is awarded at AAHMS’s annual meeting each October.
+The Outstanding Female Researcher Medal is the Academy’s second honorific award and is awarded at AAHMS’s annual meeting each October.

 We encourage nominations for individuals undertaking clinical work alongside their research and those representing the full diversity of health and medical sciences in Australia.